March 15, 2022

 This trend has created a demand from our CDRouter users for higher-volume testing capability in their systems.
 CDRouter 13.0 provides some new features for our high-volume test users.

 There are many factors when developing an overall testing strategy for your products.
 Depending on the technology, features, or the stage of development you are in, different kinds of testing should be performed at different intervals, with different test coverage, and may or may not be tied to a CI/CD environment.
-In fact, we have a great article on developing an overall test strategy here.
+We even have a definitive guide on how to build an automated testing strategy that expands upon this.

 High-volume testing is when multiple device builds, running on multiple physical or virtual platforms, are tested in parallel to maximize test coverage or exercise specific features.
 It is ideal for product development teams who are making frequent code changes or nightly builds, or for QA teams looking to qualify many different products simultaneously to increase test coverage.